andersonberg/fifa-tournament/fifa_tournament/README.md

 - Run `pre-commit install` to enable the hook into your git repo.
 The hook will run automatically for each commit.
 - Run `git commit -m "Your message" -n` to skip the hook if you need.

-## Contributing
-### How to test `django-admin startproject`
-If you made changes to this boilerplate and want to test them, commit your changes and use `git archive -o boilerplate.zip HEAD` to create the template zip.
-Then, do a `cd ..` and a `django-admin startproject theprojectname --extension py,yml,json --name Procfile,README.md,.env.example --template=django-react-boilerplate/boilerplate.zip` to test the project bootstrap.

 ### How to test Heroku deployment
 Push your changes to a branch and visit `https://dashboard.heroku.com/new?template=https://github.com/fill-org-or-user/fill-project-repo-name/tree/fill-branch` (replace all `fill-*`).